How To Deplete Glycogen Stores

 Most people don’t really know how to tell if glycogen is depleted.
 Really, it’s because most people don’t know what glycogen even is.

 Once you understand what glycogen is, its purpose, and how it works, it becomes pretty easy to see the signs.
+So, what is it?

 Glycogen is an energy reserve that plays a key role in muscle contractions.
 Without muscle contractions, we wouldn’t be able to move an inch.
+So, it’s pretty important!

 When you eat carbohydrates, your body breaks them down into glucose.
 Glucose is a simple sugar that provides immediate energy for our cells.

-But, what do we use glycogen for?
+But what do we use these glycogen stores for?

 In our muscles, glycogen acts as a readily available energy source during physical activity.
 It’s great for sustained or high-intensity exercise like running, lifting weights, and cycling.